-While there are many similarities between counsellors and psychotherapists, the main difference is that psychotherapists tend to undertake work that is more focussed on how the past has affected your present, in addition to helping you to manage your current problems.
+While there are many similarities between counsellors and psychotherapists, the main difference is that psychotherapists tend to undertake work that is more focussed on how the past has affected your present, as well as helping you to manage your current problems.
 Typically psychotherapists will have undertaken a more intensive training than counsellors.

 Ultimately the number of sessions you have will depend on you, your psychotherapist and the type of therapy you choose.
 It is important to note that psychotherapy is not a quick fix.
 However, it is evidenced that the sooner someone enters therapy to work on the issues they are experiencing, the more likely they are to make faster improvements to their mental health.